JanHerca/urantiapedia/output/wikijs/en/article/Marvin_Gawryn/Ministry_and_Service_Our_Call.md

 ## A Sense of Duty: Service

 The wellspring of our sense of calling flows not only from our love for God; it also taps down to a core sense of duty.
 When we realize how much the Father gives us in every single moment, we feel we should give back.
 We want to do something to balance the equation.
 Giving ourselves in service deeply satisfies this urge to fulfill our duty.
 We can make our contribution to the cosmic balance.
 It becomes our great joy, our great satisfaction, to give back to God by ministering to his children.
-As the authors of _The Urantia Book_ observe: “This is the birth of cosmic morality and the dawning realization of universal duty.” ([UB 110:3.10](/en/The_Urantia_Book/110#p3_10))
+As the authors of _The Urantia Book_ observe: “This is the birth of cosmic morality and the dawning realization of universal duty.” (<a id="a54_630"></a>[UB 110:3.10](/en/The_Urantia_Book/110#p3_10))

 > _For me the word, ministry, has become associated with the conveying of truth to a hungry soul, in all of the many ways it can be conveyed.
 For me the word, service, is the broader term that connotes doing good for another in all different kinds of ways._

 Before talking about specific arenas of service, I should like to talk about two distinctions that have been very important to me as I have thought about this topic.
 The first distinction is loosely tied to the two words: ministry and service.
 For me the word, _ministry_, has become associated with the conveying of truth to a hungry soul, in all of the many ways it can be conveyed.
 For me the word, _service_, is the broader term that connotes doing good for another in all different kinds of ways.

 This distinction was quite clear and important to Jesus.
-In describing his personal ministry on [UB 132:4.2](/en/The_Urantia_Book/132#p4_2), the authors of _The Urantia Book_ say he listened sympathetically, offered practical suggestions, and spoke words of comfort and consolation.
+In describing his personal ministry on <a id="a60_96"></a>[UB 132:4.2](/en/The_Urantia_Book/132#p4_2), the authors of _The Urantia Book_ say he listened sympathetically, offered practical suggestions, and spoke words of comfort and consolation.
 In addition, however, “invariably would he tell these distressed mortals about the love of God and impart the information, by various and sundry methods, that they were children of this loving Father in Heaven.”
-On [UB 178:1.11](/en/The_Urantia_Book/178#p1_11), talking to fifty of his followers, Jesus makes the distinction quite explicit.
+On <a id="a60_498"></a>[UB 178:1.11](/en/The_Urantia_Book/178#p1_11), talking to fifty of his followers, Jesus makes the distinction quite explicit.
 “Let all mankind benefit from the overflow of your loving spiritual ministry, enlightening intellectual communion, and uplifting social service; but none of these humanitarian labors, nor all of them, should be permitted to take the place of proclaiming the gospel.”

-And on [UB 132:6.1](/en/The_Urantia_Book/132#p6_1), after Jesus and Ganid returned a lost child to his mother in Rome, Jesus said, “You know Ganid, most human beings are like the lost child....
+And on <a id="a62_7"></a>[UB 132:6.1](/en/The_Urantia_Book/132#p6_1), after Jesus and Ganid returned a lost child to his mother in Rome, Jesus said, “You know Ganid, most human beings are like the lost child....
 Did we not supremely enjoy this ministry of restoring the child to his mother?
 So do those who lead men to God experience the supreme satisfaction of human service.”
 So the highest form of service, the indispensable service that Jesus always included, in various and sundry ways, was the ministry of sharing the essential soul-saving truths of the gospel.

 A second distinction that's been important to me is between two of the ways of sharing spiritual truth that we have available to us.
 First, is sharing the Bible or _The Urantia Book_ themselves, and second is sharing, in their simpler form, our own best understanding of Jesus' main teachings.

 Unfortunately, at times, we have fallen into the trap of thinking one or the other of these approaches is the “right”or “best” one.
 As usual, Jesus' piercing insight can correct our misunderstanding.
-On [UB 133:4.2](/en/The_Urantia_Book/133#p4_2) he says to the miller in Corinth, “Give the milk of truth to those who are babes in spiritual perception.
+On <a id="a66_203"></a>[UB 133:4.2](/en/The_Urantia_Book/133#p4_2) he says to the miller in Corinth, “Give the milk of truth to those who are babes in spiritual perception.
 In your living and loving ministry serve spiritual food in attractive form and suited to the capacity of receptivity of each of your inquirers.”
 Serving spiritual food in a form that is attractive and suitable to the needs of our different inquirers is an art form which combines skill, intuition, and a cookbook with more than one recipe.

 _The Urantia Book_ was designed to respond to the sophisticated spiritual quest of the many modern men and women whose needs remain unmet by the current evolutionary forms of religion.
 The book presents a universe view, a theology, and a narrative of global history that deeply satisfies and reorients the modern mind, and stretches it to the very edges of its current capacity.
 Two of its most innovative theological contributions are an incredibly detailed description of the eternal life which sets this first life in a soul-satisfying context, and more than fifty pages devoted exclusively to revealing the Father's most astounding gift to each one of us — his indwelling presence.
 For many people who are searching beyond contemporary religious sources,_The Urantia Book_ may well satisfy them in their search for truth.